ArkoseLabs/arkose-angular-example/README.md

 # This repo has moved

-It now lives in the https://github.com/ArkoseLabs/arkose-examples/tree/main/angular-example.
+It now lives in https://github.com/ArkoseLabs/arkose-examples/tree/main/angular-example.